akandi9avish/Automated-Hydroponics-System-VT-IDC-2023/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Set up your Arduino with the required sensors and actuators, and upload the appropriate sketch.
+4. Set up your Arduino with the required sensors and actuators, and upload the provided Arduino sketch.

 5. Run the Flask app:
    ```